 For similar reasons, it can also be hard to run your software in production!

 If you’re facing these problems, it’s good to know that there’s an easy fix.
 It doesn’t require virtualization but instead uses a principle called containerization.
 Simply put, containerization is a very lightweight alternative to virtualization.
-The defacto standard in the containerization world is Docker, so that’s what we’ll be using as well.
+The defacto standard in the containerization world is Docker, so that’s what we’ll be using to containerize a sample Python project.

 What is a container?